 One of the beautiful things about being a freelance designer is the freedom to live where you want, be it within walking distance of the ocean, near family, or three floors above the most awesome coffee shop downtown.

 But does location matter?
 Are freelancers elsewhere enjoying more business success due to their location?
 Would your business benefit from moving?
+As the importance of location-based marketing grows, these are all critical questions for freelancers to ask.

 Whether you’re enjoying a steady stream of work or hoping for that next client, answer the questions below to determine whether your location is helping or hurting your design business.